Republican report blasts Obama's healthcare law

-WASHINGTON (Reuters) - Republicans on Thursday issued a politically charged report that quoted President Barack Obama’s corporate advisers as predicting his 2010 healthcare overhaul would raise - not lower - the cost of care.
+WASHINGTON, April 26 (Reuters) - U.S. Republicans on Thursday issued a politically charged report that quoted President Barack Obama’s corporate advisers as predicting his 2010 healthcare overhaul would raise - not lower - the cost of care.

 The report, released as the Supreme Court weighs the fate of Obama’s healthcare law, was compiled by the Republican staff of the House of Representatives Energy and Commerce Committee with input from major corporations including General Electric, Southwest Airlines and American Express.